 Emotional damages aren’t as easy to see as a physical injury, like a broken leg or a spinal cord injury.
-Which means that emotional damage claims are vulnerable to being fraudulently made.
+This means that emotional damage claims are vulnerable to being fraudulently made.
 Sadly, in Florida especially, there are a lot of bad actors who are always looking for a way to make a fast buck, and filing a fraudulent insurance claim for emotional harm has been a common tactic of these wrongdoers.

 However, this rule doesn’t always apply.
 There are situations where Florida law makes an exception to this general rule, and will allow the recovery of emotional distress damages without the need for accompanying evidence of physical injury or harm.

-First off, in Florida it is not easy to establish an exception to the impact rule.
-Cases where emotional distress damages can be awarded without evidence of physical impact are considered to be in a “narrow class of cases.”
+First off, in Florida, it is not easy to establish an exception to the impact rule.
+Cases, where emotional distress damages can be awarded without evidence of physical impact, are considered to be in a “narrow class of cases.”
 See – Rowell v.
 Holt, 850 So.2d 474, 478 (Fla.2003).

 For these damages to be awarded outside of the impact rule, extraordinary circumstances must exist (and be proven and admitted into evidence).

 For instance, exceptions have been established in Florida law in the following situations:

 - Victims of willful and wanton negligence.

 - Patients whose confidentiality has been breached by their psychotherapist (e.g., psychologist, psychiatrist, etc.).